CALL NOW877-850-1231

 Things to Consider When Planning a Move to Alaska

-While Alaska has several cities, such as Anchorage, Fairbanks, and Juneau, much of the state is rural and remote.
+While Alaska has several cities, such as Juneau, Ketchikan, and Anchorage, much of the state is rural and remote.
 Many Alaskans have limited access to amenities and services, which can be a significant adjustment for those used to urban living.

 Climate and Weather